shanike/vscode-extensions/README.md

 > this is an example repository only, an example which will 100% crash if "npm start"ed. so don't

 # Extensions List:
-\*  more at the bottom
+\*  More at the bottom.

+---
-* ## 1. javascript console utils
+## javascript console utils
-Adds a keyboard shortcut (default to `CTRL + SHIFT + L`) which write: `console.log()`, and when a variable was selected, adds `console.log(“var: “, var);`
+Adds a keyboard shortcut (default to `CTRL + SHIFT + L`) which write: `console.log()`, and when a variable was selected, adds `console.log(“var: “, var);` .

+---
-* ## 2.
-Auto rename tag
+## Auto rename tag
-change the opening html/jsx tag, and the closing tag will change parallel (or vice-versa)
+When changing the opening html/jsx tag, the closing tag will automaticly change in parallel (vice-versa).

+---
-* ## 3.
-ES7 React/.../React-Native Snippet
+## ES7 React/.../React-Native Snippet
-Words or a combination of letters which when you write in your code, the Intellisense will provide you options from the React Snippet library which, when selected, will open (surprisingly) a SNIPPET
+Words or a combination of letters which you can write in your code and the VSCode Intellisense will provide you with options from the React Snippet library which, when selected, will open (surprisingly) a SNIPPET.

 \> *many combinations*

+---
-* ## 4.
-Better comments
+## Better comments
-colors the comment: ! - red, ? - blue, todo - orange, * - green
+colors the comment: ! - red, ? - blue, todo - orange, * - green.

+\> *this extention has interesting stuff in it's settings*

+---
-* ## 5.
-Bracket Pair Colorizer 2
+## Bracket Pair Colorizer 2
-When hard to see all the bracket scopes... (colors brackets pairs)
+When hard to see all the bracket scopes... (colors bracket pairs).

 \> *many settings*

+---
-* ## 6.
-CSS peak
+## CSS peak
-With the `ctrl` button pressed, hovering over an html/jsx className/class/id, a peek of the css code will appear
+With the `ctrl` button pressed, hovering over an html/jsx className/class/id, a peek of the CSS code will appear.

+---
-* ## 7.
-Color Highlight
+## Color Highlight
-colors the background of a color-code according to the color
+Colors the background of a color-code according to the color (e.g. #1464d4).

+---
-* ## 8.
-Color Assist
+## Color Assist
-using special comments, will color the background of the selected scope (between the two comments)
+Using special comments, this extention will color the background of the selected scope (between the two comments).

+\> *Opening comment: `//#green`, closing comment: `//#`*

+---
-* ## 9.
-Indent rainbow
+## Indent rainbow
-colors indentations in your code. can be limited to certain file types, for example I suggest to limit it to .scss files
+Colors indentations in your code.
+Can be limited to certain file types, for example it's nice to limit it to .scss files.

+---
-* ## 10.
-Bookmarks
+## Bookmarks
-with keyboard shortcuts, can add/remove/go to next/go to previous/show all/... bookmarks, where your cursor currently is.
-Plus there's a list of all bookmarks
+With keyboard shortcuts, can add/remove/go-to-next/go-to-previous/show all/... bookmarks (according to where your cursor currently is).
+Plus there's a list of all your bookmarks.

+---
-* ## 11.
-Split HTML attributes
+## Split HTML attributes
-Splits attributes with props of html/jsx tags, so that each prop is on a new line (or the opposite: puts all attributes on the same line)
+Splits html/jsx tags by attributes, so that each prop is on a new line (or the opposite: puts all attributes on the same line).

-**There are two similar extentions for this, the suggested one is called: 'Split HTML Attributes (Vue, React, Angular)'**
+**(!)
+There are two similar extentions for this, the suggested one is called: 'Split HTML Attributes (Vue, React, Angular)'**

+---

 ## this is the 'more' part
 - SCSS formatter